brendancrebs/butler/specs/language_options.md

 ## Introduction

 For Butler to execute `tasks` for a language in your repository, you must first supply information about that language to the config.
-You will supply each language for Butler to recognize as a list under the label of `languages`.
-An example is shown below:
+You will supply each language in your repo as a list under the label of `languages`.
+An example `languages` tag is shown below:

 ```yaml
 languages: